 Photo: Courtesy Breeders’ Cup

-Check below the jump for my Gridskipper, UpTake, and Louisville.com articles from May 2010.
+Check out my Gridskipper, UpTake, and Louisville.com articles from May 2010.

 And I’m spent.

 The seven days leading up to the Kentucky Derby is the most exciting week of the year in Louisville.
 But it was also the most exhausting.